acchang/OrchardTracker/README.md

-I need to do a better job with this and follow a format.. when my Internet is repaired.
+I need to do a better job with this and follow a format.

+talk about farming, things to add.
 -------------------------
 This was my first foray into Node.js, Express, MongoDB and Heroku.